 If you’re shopping around for health insurance, you’re probably getting sick from the alphabet soup of plan names you’re taking in.
 What is an HSA?
 What about HDHP?
 Pondering the HSA vs. PPO decision alone may be giving you a headache.
-But don’t pay to see a doctor just yet.
-This article will explain in plain English the difference between a health savings account (HSA) and a preferred provider organization (PPO).
-We’ll also explore the pros and cons of each to help you make the best healthcare decision for you.
+But there are a few things you can do before paying out of pocket to see a doctor.
+For starters, a financial advisor could help you put a financial plan together to cover future health expenses.
+And this article will also help you compare key differences between a health savings account (HSA) and a preferred provider organization (PPO), while weighing the pros and cons of each.

 What Is an HSA?